Arisiar/YOLOv3_Tensorflow/README.md

     return loss
 ```
-(Note: The code above is just a sample cause it can not run  actually.)
+(Note: The code above is just a sample so it can not run actually.)

 ### Output Processing